RandoSigma/AudiusPlaylister/README.md

   More about CSP here: [CSP WIKI](https://en.wikipedia.org/wiki/Content_Security_Policy)

 4. WELCOME TO THE SPAGHETTI-VERSE: The nature of decentralized multi-node delivery systems means that sometimes user endpoints (the web browser) will lose contact with the service endpoints (a distributed node network).
 The ListenWithMe code tries several nested fetches of date from the Audius API Endpoints and if there is an error anywhere along the way it will just stop and throw an error.
 Reloading the page should restart the application.
-Depending upon your browser security settings, I've seen issues with Audius Nodes being overloaded (they are getting quite popular now) to Audius Nodes attempting to drop from https to http mode during the stream initiation.
+Depending upon your browser security settings, I've seen issues with Audius Nodes being overloaded (they are getting quite popular now) to Audius Nodes attempting to drop from https to http protocol during the stream initiation.
 Some browsers do not allow that.

 5. OPTIMIZED FOR HIGH SCORES ON LIGHTHOUSE TESTING: The player has been tested against the Google's Lighthouse Mobile and Desktop tests with high success.
 But as you adjust the interfaces for your own needs please test frequently.
 Everything from color contrast differences to the distance between the buttons and the content can score your implementation lower on things like Accessibility.
 For example, Audius provides album artwork in 150x150 and 480x480 sizes.
 Lighthouse gives higher marks for a minimum size of 300x300 on desktop so ListenWithMe will pull both 150x150 and 480x480 sizes from Audius and resize the 480x480 to 300x300 for Desktops screen-sizes.